Dr Andreas Stettbacher MD

 - Provide medical support to the Swiss troops in war and peace time, also under CBRN conditions;

-Directorate of Medical Services (212 pers.) in Armed Forces Logistics Organisation with pool of 2000 medical personnel (active reserve) for Medical Departments of barracks:
+Directorate of Medical Services (212 pers.) in Armed Forces Staff with a pool of 2000 medical personnel (active reserve) for Medical Departments of barracks:

 - Specialist Medical Support for operations and training;